JMRI: Audio DocumentationJMRI Audio objects hold information about sounds that can be played-back by the computer.

-The Audio TableThe Audio Table lets you see what audio objects have been defined, and what information they currently contain.
-From the table, you can create a new audio object.
+The Audio TableThe Audio Table lets you see what Audio objects have been defined, and what information they currently contain.

 Audio ObjectsThe JMRI audio framework consists of three distinct types of object:

 Audio ListenerThe Audio Listener defines where the person hearing the sounds is located.

 The defined listener position is then used to calculate the actual pan and gain of each audio source when played back.

 The orientation settings define the co-ordinate system in use.
 The default values transpose to: